NovaGold Resources Inc. (NG) CEO Greg Lang on Q1 2020 Results - Earnings Call Transcript

 Lucas Pipes

 Hey good morning everyone.
 I hope everybody is safe and healthy.
-You have a good safe place here to get through this unprecedented time.
-Tom and Greg, I wanted to ask first about kind of a question I get fairly frequently these days.
-And that’s in terms of the potential to develop the mine here, obviously, not right now with the health concerns out there.
+I do have a good, safe place here to get through this unprecedented time.
+Tom and Greg, I wanted to ask first about kind of a question I get fairly frequently these days, and that’s in terms of the potential to develop the mine here, obviously, not right now with the health concerns out there.
 But with gold prices generally stronger, what are your thoughts at this point?
 What would you have to see from here to go into development and appreciate your thoughts?
 Thank you.

 Thomas Kaplan